WilliamQLiu/data-onboarding/R_basics.md

     - Change the score to be one unit above the next highest score in the data set
     - The mean plus three standard deviations (i.e. this converts back from a z-score)
     - The mean plus two standard deviations (instead of three times above)
+*  __Dummy coding__ - is a way of representing groups of people using only zeros and ones.
+To do this, we create several variables (one less than the number of groups we're recoding) by doing:
+    -  Count the number of groups you want to recode and subtract 1
+    -  Create as many new (dummy) variables as step above
+    -  Choose one of your groups as a baseline; this should be your control group or the group that represents the majority of your people (because it might be interesting to compare other groups against the majority)
+    -  Assign the baseline group value of 0 for all of your dummy variables
+    -  For the first dummy variable, assign value of 1 to the first group that you want to compare against the baseline and 0 for all other groups
+    -  Repeat above step for all dummy variables
+    -  Place all your dummy variables into analysis

 * __Robust test (robust statistics)__ - statistics that are not unduly affected by outliers or other small departures from model assumptions (i.e. if the distribution is not normal, then consider using a _robust test_ instead of a _data tranformation_).
 These tests work using these two concepts _trimmed mean_ and _bootstrap_:
     - __trimmed mean__ - a mean based on the distribution of scores after you decide that some percentage of scores will be removed from each extreme (i.e. remove say 5%, 10%, or 20% of top and bottom scores before the mean is calculated)